-Flexible cash or income (also known as drawdown) -

-You can take out up to 25% of the money moved into your flexible cash or income plan, in cash, tax-free.
-You'll need to do this at the start.
+You can take flexible cash or income (also known as drawdown) - In most cases you can take out up to 25% of the money moved into your flexible cash or income plan, in cash, tax-free.
+You will need to do this at the start.
 You can then dip into the rest as and when you like.
 You can also set up a regular income with this option.
 Any money you take after the first 25% may be subject to income tax.

-A guaranteed income for life (also known as an annuity)

-- You can use your plan to buy an income for life.
+You can get a guaranteed income for life (also known as an annuity) - You can use your pension pot to buy an income for life.
 It pays you an income (a bit like a salary) and is guaranteed for life.
 These payments may be subject to income tax.
 In most cases you can take up to 25% of the money you move into your guaranteed income for life, in cash, tax-free.
-You'll need to do this at the start and you need to take the rest as an income.
+You will need to do this at the start and you need to take the rest as an income.

-Cash in your plan all at once - You can take your whole plan in one go, as a lump sum.
+You can cash in your whole pension all at once - You can take your whole pension pot in one go, as a lump sum.
 Normally the first 25% is tax-free, but on the remainder, you could lose 20%, 40% or even 45% to income tax, if it pushes you into a higher tax bracket (especially if you're still earning).
-You'll need to plan how you provide an income for the rest of your life.
+You'll need to plan how you'll provide an income for the rest of your life.